-- C D. ( TA71. • • TT.
-T. ' ' D Commu nity Potential hazards Who is at risk How Existing control measures Preventative measures Sandy Bay Environme ntal -socio - economic Children, elderly, woman, disabled etc. There is not enough work, hardly any recreational spot Nil Skill training classes art and craft, etc. Crossing the river without a bridge - only way to the house Children, elderly, pregnant women Unpredicted flooding, water level may be higher, pregnant women may fall When it's rainy take extreme caution Approxima tely 15 informal dwelling on the sea coast Elderly, children, women , men, farmers Sea waves can come to the land and wash away houses and crops None ¿what do you do in the event of an eventuality?
-Just watch the sea Relocate houses Colonarie Approxima tely 20 dwelling houses, 1 business place, more than 100 acres of farm lands (not in project area) Children, elderly During periods of heavy rain, water level rise and can flood area none Bank, river enforcement, sinking the river, removal of stones from the river Over 100 acres of farmlands (Park hill, north of the project site) Farmers and families Prolong period of dry spells, or heavy rains, agricultural pests None Restore irrigation system, grass barriers and contours drains.
+Commis Preventative Commu nity Potential hazards Who is at risk How Existing control measures Inty nazaras 115K measures incasares Sandy Bay Environme ntal -socio - economic Children, elderly, woman, disabled etc. There is not enough work, hardly any recreational spot Nil Skill training classes art and craft, etc. Crossing the river without a bridge - only way to the house pregnant Unpredicted flooding, water level may be higher, pregnant women may fall rainy take extreme caution Approxima tely 15 informal dwelling on the sea coast women , Sea waves can come to the land and wash away houses and crops None ¿what do you do in the event of an eventuality?
+Just watch the sea Relocate houses Colonarie Approxima tely 20 dwelling houses, 1 business place, more than 100 acres of farm lands (not in project area) Children, elderly During periods of heavy rain, water level rise and can flood area none Bank, river enforcement, sinking the river, removal of stones from the river Over 100 acres of farmlands (Park hill, north of the project site) Prolong period of dry spells, or heavy rains, agricultural pests Restore irrigation system, grass barriers and contours drains.
 Unstable houses Families in houses, road users Area is prone to soil erosion and landslides during heavy None Proper drainage and or possible relocation rain River contamination The entire community During heavy rainfall, pesticides used by farmers can leach in to river None Prevent overuse of pesticides.
 Contour drainage, garbage disposal cans Crossing the river to get to farmlands without a bridge.
 Farmers have to walk through river to get to lands.
-Some days the river is impassable Unpredictabl e flooding, rising water levels during rainfalls, turbulent waters can wash away, family members, crops , farmland top soil None Construction of a vehicular bridge.
+Some days the river is impassable Farmers and their families Unpredictable flooding, rising water levels during rainfalls, turbulent waters can wash away, family members, crops, farmland top soil None Construction of a vehicular bridge.
+Potential hazards Who is at risk How Existing control measures Preventative measures Ginger Village Further landslides, and total destruction of the farm lands, and disruption of livelihoods School children who walk to school,' vehicle The general public, Unpredictable land slippage, No further vehicular use of roadway Debris is placed on the road